Test the Hardware

 Read the state of the blue button with

-Repeat the last command with the button pressed.
+When the button is pressed it will return “1”=active, “1”=inactive otherwise.
 Do the same with the red button

 And the green button